Kaspanitz/corenotes/vwan.md

       - VNet-to-hub-hub-to-VNet (h)
       - ExpressRoute Global Reach and Virtual WAN
         - Private communication between on-premises networks across different locations using ExpressRoute circuits and Microsoft’s global network
+        - ExpressRoute Skus supported by vWAN: Local, Standard, and Premium
+        - Can enable ExpressRoute to ExpressRoute transit connectivity by enabling ExpressRoute **Global Reach** on your ExpressRoute circuits
+          -  Global Reach is an ExpressRoute add-on feature that allows you to link ExpressRoute circuits in different peering locations together to make a private network.
+          -  Note 1: ExpressRoute-to-ExpressRoute transit connectivity between circuits with the Global Reach add-on **will not transit the vWAN hub** because Global Reach enables a more optimal path over the global backbone
+          -  Note 2: The Routing Intent feature can be used with private traffic routing policies to enable ExpressRoute transit connectivity via a security appliance deployed in the vWAN Hub. **This option doesn't require Global Reach**

         ![anytoany](https://learn.microsoft.com/en-us/azure/virtual-wan/media/virtual-wan-global-transit-network-architecture/any-any.png "anytoany")

 ## Features